yycunc/MUNIn/README.md

 ```

 ### Call peaks across samples using MUNIn
-With the peak calling results from each sample, we lable the sample with different indices, i.e. 0, 1, 2..., and concatenate the long format output files together as the input file for MUNIn.
+With the peak calling results from each sample using H-HMRF, we first lable the sample with different indices, i.e. 0, 1, 2..., and then concatenate the long format output files together as the input file for MUNIn.
 For example,

 ```
 awk '{print "0\t"$2"\t"$3"\t"$4"\t"$5"\t"$6"\t"$7}' GM12878_output/Record_long_format.txt >GM12878_output/GM12878_1_50875000_51725000_long_format.txt